smallooo/openim-group-meeting/local_plugin/toklink-common/README.md

 1. **Parameter Processing**:
    - Extract all non-null, non-empty parameters
    - Convert all values to strings
-   - Add timestamp, nonce, and userId
+   - Add timestamp, nonce, and memberId

 2. **String Construction**:
    - Sort parameters alphabetically by key